Marcel1802/teamspeak_custom_bot/README.md

     defaultNicknameCheck_mode: 1
     defaultNicknameCheck_message: Please don't use the default name, choose another one.

+    versionWarner_enabled: true
+    versionWarner_warningVersions:
+        - "3.5.3 [Build: 1588756070]"
+        - "3.5.2 [Build: 1585812952]"
+        - "3.5.0 [Build: 1605605389]"
+    versionWarner_warnMethod: 1
+    versionWarner_warnMessage: You are using an outdated version of the TeamSpeak client.
+Please update your client.
+    versionWarner_kickVersions:
+        - "3.3.2 [Build: 1566767614]"
+    versionWarner_kickMessage: Your TeamSpeak client is VERY outdated.
+Please update your client immediately.

 ## Modules

 moveDefault: Moves a client after a specific time if the user is idling in the default channel